These overnights oats with protein powder are a healthy plant-based breakfast recipe easy to make ahead and meal prep 4 days of protein breakfast.

 - Low GI – these overnights oats with protein powder are high in fiber and low in carbs keeping your blood sugar level stable for longer.
 Plus, if you don’t add the sweetener, one serving only contains 20 grams of net carbs and 200 kcal!

 You can replace old-fashioned oats with instant oats, but you may have to add more instant oats to achieve the same creamy texture.

 In fact, instant oats contain less fiber, and it’s less liquid absorbent than rolled oats.

 As a result, if you swap one for the other, the texture of your overnight oats with protein powder can be very liquid.

 Do you love overnight oats?
 You may also like these healthy plant-based recipes:

 Have you made these overnights oats with chia seeds vegan recipe?
 Share a comment or review below.
 I love to connect with you!

 - In a large mixing bowl, add old-fashioned rolled oats, chia seeds, protein powder, and cinnamon.
 Stir to distribute evenly.

-- Stir in almond milk and vanilla extract.
+- Stir in almond milk, maple syrup, and vanilla extract.
 Seal the bowl with a lid, refrigerate overnight.
 I recommend stirring the mixture 1 hour after you pop it in the fridge.
 This prevents the chia seeds from sinking to the bottom of the bowl.

 - The next day, serve in small serving jars with peanut butter, dairy-free yogurt, fresh berries, and nuts.